African American Studies

 245 (Cross-listed with ENG 245) Survey of African American Literature.
 (3) A literary and cultural introduction to the study of African American writers, organized chronologically, but with special emphasis on the twentieth century.
 Not open to students with credit in ENG 245.

-255 Introduction to Migration and Urbanization of African Americans.
+255 Migration and Urbanization of African Americans.
 (3) An introduction to migration patterns of free African Americans from 1865 to the present, with special emphasis on “push and pull” factors, geographical location, residential and school segregation, and physical and social mobility.

 260 African American Music Survey.
 (3) A survey of the styles and figureheads of the African American music legacy.
 A historical approach beginning with the Trans-Atlantic slave trade through African American musical history.
 Genres will range from slave work songs to contemporary music of Black America.
 Prerequisite: AAS 100 or permission of the instructor.